 STAT F??. *

-These metasymbols can be used as well with internal commands DIR and ERA.
+These meta symbols can also be used with internal commands DIR and ERA.

-In the first example above command STAT will display information about all files with the name FILE and any extensions.
-In the second it will display only information about files that have .COM extension.
-In the third – about all files which has four characters in its names and first two of them are FI and their extensions have О in the middle.
-In the forth example – about all files which names consists from three characters, start with F and have any extension.
-It is obvious that a file name cannot have more than eight “?” metasymbols and an extension more than three.
+In the first example above command, STAT will display information about all files named FILE and any extensions.
+In the second, it will display only information about files that have .COM extension.
+In the third, all files have four characters in their names; the first two are FI, and their extensions have О in the middle.
+In the fourth example – about all files whose names consist of three characters, start with F and have any extension.
+A file name cannot have more than eight “?” meta symbols and an extension of more than three.

-A file can be renamed with REN command.
+A file can be renamed with the REN command.
 For instance:

 А> REN FILE.COM = STAT.COM

-You will not be able to rename a file if it has R/O status.
+You cannot rename a file if it has R/O status.

-As you probably remeber, command ERA erases files from disk.
+As you probably remember, command ERA erases files from disk.
 For instance:

 А> ERA FILE.
 COM

-You can use metasymbols with ERA command.
+You can use meta symbols with the ERA command.
 Files with R/O status cannot be erased.

-In the final part we will have a look on some programs for CP/M and learn how to load programs to the “RAM-disk”.
+In the final part, we will look at some programs for CP/M and learn how to load programs to the “RAM disk”.